-Panos Sarris is a young sommelier / winemaker, who took over his family’s old vineyards in Kefalonia island, and followed his ultimate passion.
+Panos Sarris is a young winemaker and trained sommelier, who recently took over his family’s old Robola vineyards and built a new small winery to accommodate his natural winemaking goals.

-Panos’ wines are always wild fermented, unfiltered, and unfined, and using foot stomping and various neutral oak barrels, including a 2-tonne Austrian one, to give his wines the raw maritime character that reflects the place of Kefalonia.
-Panos produces some of the crunchiest and idiosyncratic wines we have tasted.
+Panos’ wines are spontaneously fermented, unfiltered, and unfined, using foot stomping and various neutral oak barrels, to give his wines the raw maritime character that reflects the island of Kefalonia.
+Panos’ wines are some of the crunchiest and most idiosyncratic we have tasted.

 - Winery: Panos Sarris